Earn an MPH in One Year

 The LEAP Pathway is an accelerated course of public health study designed to increase the number of healthcare professionals who have advanced public health training with the goal of promoting wellness, assuring quality, and addressing the social determinants of health in the healthcare setting and in the community.

 The LEAP Pathway at the Jefferson College of Population Health is designed to complement the College's existing efforts to train healthcare practitioners.
 This Pathway provides pre-healthcare students with an opportunity to use their "gap year" to pursue an accelerated MPH degree.
 The LEAP Pathway provides training in leadership, epidemiology, biostatistics, health behavior, healthcare delivery, policy, wellness, and prevention.
+The MPH LEAP pathway prepares students to address pressing and emerging threats to health and well-being.

 Jefferson supports students on the LEAP Pathway by providing a host of structured activities that are designed to augment classroom learning.
 These activities focus on the intersection of public health and health care, and include a journal club, a lecture series, and an enhanced field experience with a community organization and a Federally Qualified Health Center (FQHC) that focuses on prevention and health care for underserved and marginalized members of our community.
 In the field, students on the LEAP Pathway participate in interdisciplinary working group sessions with a variety of healthcare professionals, including social workers, dentists, nurses, and physicians.
 Additionally, students on the LEAP Pathway work closely with faculty to design and complete an independent Capstone Project that focuses on a topic of their choice.